theforeman/theforeman.org/plugins/foreman_remote_execution/nightly/index.md

 the invocation configured without any fixed ending condition.
 If you want to stop such job later, you either cancel the job and cancel the recurring logic.

+Another feature to allow more precise control over the execution is limitting by concurrency level and distributing the tasks over time.
+The **Concurrency level** allows to set a quota on how many parallel tasks can be run, which can effectively prevent depleting all of the system's resources in case of executing a job on a large number of hosts.
+The **Time span** can be used to define a maintenance window, across which the tasks should be distributed.
+Important thing to note is the tasks which could not be started within that window (for example tasks before them took too long to finish) are cancelled.
+This allows to tailor the execution to fit your hardware and needs.

 After submitting the form, you're redirected to the Job detail which informs you about the progress.